 Lunch and Dinner

 Continue with primarily bland, low-fiber foods for lunch and dinner.
-Applesauce, which has a lower fiber content than raw apples, makes a soothing choice when suffering from diarrhea.
+Applesauce, which has a lower fiber content than raw apples, makes a soothing choice when you're experiencing diarrhea.
 A baked white potato sprinkled with a no-salt seasoning or a bowl of white rice will fill you up and be easy for your stomach to digest.
 Baked or poached chicken or clear soup makes a healthy, easily digestible addition to either lunch or dinner.
 Serve with a plain white roll with no butter.
 While the doctors at the National Institutes of Health recommend avoiding most dairy products, yogurt with live bacteria cultures such as Lactobacillus acidophilus may help lessen your diarrhea, while replenishing your digestive system with healthy bacteria.

 Eat small amounts of food throughout the day rather than three large meals.
 A smaller meal may digest more easily, and not trigger further bouts of diarrhea.
 In addition to applesauce, blueberries make a sweet, diarrhea-friendly food, according to Theresa Cheung, author of "The IBS Healing Plan."
 Choose dried blueberries over fresh because of the higher concentration of tannins and antibacterial properties in the dried berries.
 Soothing drinks include peppermint or chamomile tea.
 If your doctor recommends sports drinks or fluid replacement drinks, use them to replenish electrolytes you lose through excessive diarrhea.